lateralblast/chausie/README.md

-ISO based installs versus using Cloud Images, but when my instructions/workflow for 20.04 and 22.04 stopped working with 24.04, I thought I'd write a script to use virt-customize to bootstrap the image (e.g. configure network, and SSH keys), install ansible, then use my existible ansible workflow to finish configuring the VM rather than using cloud-init.
+ISO based installs versus using Cloud Images, but when my instructions/workflow for 20.04 and 22.04 stopped working with 24.04, I thought I'd write a script to use virt-customize to bootstrap the image (e.g. configure network, and SSH keys), install ansible, then use my existing ansible workflow to finish configuring the VM rather than using cloud-init.

 Usage